24 April 2019

 Power BI is extending and integrating more and more with advances in Data Analysis.

-In this article we will show some examples of how you can use Power BI in “what if” projections, Key Factor Analysis and time projections.
+In this article (one of many about Power BI tutorials) we will show some examples of how you can use Power BI in “what if” projections, Key Factor Analysis and time projections.

 “What if” parameters allow you to create different scenarios in which you can dynamically change the value of one parameter and see the effect of this change on your measure.

-A simple example could be how to predict your profit if sales increase.
+A simple example could be how to predict your profit if sales increase, such as in the manufactoring sector).

 You can set up a parameter in which you predict an increase from 10 to 50 % and see what would be your increased sales amount and your increased profit.